MarkJelic/TEC-1G/Documentation/Functional Description.md

 ## Power Supply

-A classic TEC-1 type linear 7805 based power supply has been provided, however we strongly suggest a heatsink on the 7805 and some monitoring - the 1G has more chips to power so the current consumption will be higher than a classic TEC-1.
-It is suggested that a drop-in 7805 equivilant switching regulator or USB power be considered instead.

-The TEC-1G can also be powered by USB; a USB-B socket is provided.
+The TEC-1G is designed to be powered by an external USB +5v source; a USB-B socket for power only, is therefore provided.
+A classic TEC-1 style linear 7805 based power supply has also been provided, however its use is depreciated.

 Power is switched automatically from USB to linear using a switch built into the linear power input socket BJ1 - as long as a plug is inserted into BJ1, linear power mode is selected.
+BJ1 is centre positive, in keeping with the most common standard for small DC plugpacks.

+**The TEC-1G is also designed for DC power input only.** D0, the 1N4002 power diode, is only designed to protect against reverse polarity, and not to act as an AC rectifier.

-The power on/off switch and indicator LED complete the power supply.
+The power on/off switch and indicator LED complete the power supply section.

+Note that we strongly suggest a heatsink on the 7805 and some monitoring of its temperature.
+The 1G has more chips to power vs. a classic TEC-1, so the current consumption will be higher.
+The 1G PCB is also more crammed full of goodness so there is also less space for copper fill heatsinking as well.
+Reducing the input voltage from 12v to 8v or 9v will lower the 7805 temperature noticably.

+It is suggested that a drop-in 7805 equivilant switching regulator be considered if USB power is not viable.

 The Probe connector supplies power for a logic probe, and serves as the GND hookup point for an oscilloscope or multimeter.
 Probe can also be used as a feed-in source of an external +5v supply if the 1G is to be powered by an external source.